brennoEudes/rocketNotes/README.md

 ## 🎬 RocketNotes - Your Personalized Movie List!

-Welcome to RocketNotes, the web application to manage your favorite movies!
+Welcome to RocketNotes, the best web application to manage your favorite movies!
 With RocketNotes, you can create and maintain a personalized list of movies, adding relevant details to each film to keep everything organized.

 ## 🌟 Features
 RocketNotes comes packed with features to enhance your movie tracking experience: